Rajeev90789/Balloon-blast/README.md

 Shoot as many balloons as you can

 ## Controls

-1)Use arrow keys to for moving the cannon.
+1)Use the arrow keys to move the cannon.
-2)Use space bar to shoot.
+2)Use the space bar to shoot.